flut1/discogs-data-tools/readme.md

   --no-index, --ni             Don't create indexes on collections                                   [boolean] --no-validate, --nv          Skip validation of XML nodes.
 Can considerably speed up processing, but you may
-                               get invalid rows                                                      [boolean] --max-errors, --me           Number of rows that could not be inserted before the command is aborted.
-Set to 0 to not allow any errors                               [number] [default: 100] --restart, -r                Don't continue processing from where it last stopped but restart at the first row                                                                   [boolean] --database-name, --dn        Name of the database to write to                  [string] [default: "discogs"]
+                               get invalid rows                                                      [boolean] --max-errors, --me           Number of rows that could not be inserted before the command is aborted [number] [default: 100] --bail, -b                   Immediately abort when a validation error occurs                      [boolean] --restart, -r                Don't continue processing from where it last stopped but restart at the first row                                                                   [boolean] --database-name, --dn        Name of the database to write to                  [string] [default: "discogs"]